Cognition: An Erica Reed Thriller (full season)

 “A highlight of the presentation can be found again in music.
 Exciting times, sometimes creepy, but always at a high level, it is therefore not surprising that the upcoming soundtrack album will be sold separately.”

-“The soundtrack (The Silver Lining) is beautiful.
-The music seemed to match the scene and the feeling each time it started to play.”
+“The soundtrack is beautiful.
+The music seemed to match the scene and the feeling each time it started to play.
+Overall, the audio in this game would impress me even if it were a full-length big budget game.”